We have listed below just a few

 Settlement Site featuring blacksmithing, woodworking and games, Art

-Gallery, Museum Store, Fossil Pit, Film Theatre, waterside boardwalk,
+Gallery, Interactive, Hands-on Museum that is great for kids & all ages, Museum Store, Fossil Pit, Film Theatre, waterside boardwalk,

 maritime forest and marsh conservation area, and more.
 Picnic tables